 Ground Spraying In Grand Prairie Scheduled For June 3 & 4

-The City of Grand Prairie reports two West Nile Virus positive mosquito samples and will ground spray on Thursday, June 3, 2021 and Friday, June 4, 2021 depending on weather conditions, starting at 9 p.m. in two areas:
+The City of Grand Prairie reports two West Nile Virus positive mosquito samples.
+They will ground spray on Thursday, June 3, 2021 and Friday, June 4, 2021 depending on weather conditions, starting at 9 p.m.

 Area 1 is bound by E. Polo Road on the north, Matthew Road on the east, Sandra Lane on the south, Kite Road and Barn Owl Trail on the west.